eshneken/flask-homemovies/README.md

         ```

 1. Container Instance
-    a.
-Create a container instance with name: hm-private-subnet-use-vault, shape: CI.Standard.E4.Flex, subnet: private subnet
+    1. Create a container instance with name: hm-private-subnet-use-vault, shape: CI.Standard.E4.Flex, subnet: private subnet
-    a. container name: hm-container and select the image that uploaded to OCIR.
+    1. container name: hm-container and select the image that uploaded to OCIR.
 Don't worry about permissions, we have a policy that allows for repos to be read in the compartment.
-    a.
-Select "advanced options" and "command arguments" and add
+    1. Select "advanced options" and "command arguments" and add
     ```
     --resource_principal,--secret=$ocid_of_hm_compartment
     ```
-    a.
-Record the private IP of the container instance.
+    1. Record the private IP of the container instance.
 You will need this to set the load balancer's backend address.

 1. Load Balancer
-    a.
-Create a Layer7 application load balancer with:
+    1. Create a Layer7 application load balancer with:
-        i. name: hm-lbaas
+        1. name: hm-lbaas
-        i. visibility: public
+        1. visibility: public
-        i. ip address: ephemeral
+        1. ip address: ephemeral
-        i. bandwidth: 10 to 200 Mbps
+        1. bandwidth: 10 to 200 Mbps
-        i. network:  select your vcn with the public subnet
+        1. network:  select your vcn with the public subnet
-        i. lb policy: weighted round robin
+        1. lb policy: weighted round robin
-        i. backend servers: don't select any
+        1. backend servers: don't select any
-        i. health check:  protocol: HTTP, port: 5000, URI: /health
+        1. health check:  protocol: HTTP, port: 5000, URI: /health
-        i.
-Configure HTTPS listener.
+        1. Configure HTTPS listener.
 Select LB managed certificate.
 Upload server.crt, rootCA.crt, and server.key generated by running generate-ssl.sh script in this repository.
 Script taken from: https://devopscube.com/create-self-signed-certificates-openssl/
-        i.
-Enable error logging
+        1. Enable error logging
-        i.
-Wait until the LBaaS is created to continute configuring it
+        1. Wait until the LBaaS is created to continute configuring it
-    a.
-Configure backend set
+    1. Configure backend set
-        i.
-Go to LB->backend sets->Backends and add a backend with IP address.
+        1. Go to LB->backend sets->Backends and add a backend with IP address.
-        i.
-Specify the IP address of the container instance previously created and set the port to 5000
+        1. Specify the IP address of the container instance previously created and set the port to 5000
-        i.
-You previously enabled TCP/5000 ingress into the private subnet.
+        1. You previously enabled TCP/5000 ingress into the private subnet.
 Double check if necessary.
-        i.
-Double check that the health check is correct.
+        1. Double check that the health check is correct.
-    a.
-Configure HTTP -> HTTPS redirect
+    1. Configure HTTP -> HTTPS redirect
-        i.
-Create a backend set called "empty-set" with no targets
+        1. Create a backend set called "empty-set" with no targets
-        i.
-Create a rule set called http_to_https_redirect.
+        1. Create a rule set called http_to_https_redirect.
 Add a URL redirect rule with:
-            i.
-Source path: /
+            1. Source path: /
-            i.
-Match type: Force longest prefix match
+            1. Match type: Force longest prefix match
-            i.
-Redirect protocol: https
+            1. Redirect protocol: https
-            i.
-Redirect host: {host}
+            1. Redirect host: {host}
-            i.
-Redirect port: 443
+            1. Redirect port: 443
-            i.
-Redirect path: /{path}
+            1. Redirect path: /{path}
-            i.
-Redirect query: ?{query}
+            1. Redirect query: ?{query}
-            i.
-Response code: 302 - Found
+            1. Response code: 302 1.
+Found
-        i.
-Create an HTTP listener (protocol HTTP, port 80) targeting the empty-set backend set.
+        1. Create an HTTP listener (protocol HTTP, port 80) targeting the empty-set backend set.
 Select the http_to_https_redirect rule set.
-    a.
-If self-signed certificates are not desirable, it is possible to use LetsEncrypt to integrate a public certificate solution:  https://blog.johnnybytes.com/how-to-use-and-renew-ssl-certificates-on-oracle-cloud-oci-load-balancers-3c3b4c72c136
+    1. If self-signed certificates are not desirable, it is possible to use LetsEncrypt to integrate a public certificate solution:  https://blog.johnnybytes.com/how-to-use-and-renew-ssl-certificates-on-oracle-cloud-oci-load-balancers-3c3b4c72c136

+1. CI/CD with GitHub Actions

+    The .github/workflows/main.yml file contains the simple build and deploy pipeline for this application.
+Any push to the main branch (or manual run from GitHub Actions) will trigger a docker build, push into OCIR, and a restart of the container instance that will result in pulling the latest docker image.

+    The following GitHub Actions secrets must be set by going to Settings->Secrets and variables->Repository Secrets:

+    * OCI_AUTH_TOKEN
+    * OCI_CLI_FINGERPRINT
+    * OCI_CLI_KEY_CONTENT
+    * OCI_CLI_REGION
+    * OCI_CLI_TENANCY
+    * OCI_CLI_USER
+    * OCI_COMPARTMENT_OCID
+    * OCI_CONTAINER_INSTANCE_OCID